coderschool-ta/cs-web-design-materials/modules/week_4.md

     * [Migrate database](#mile41)
     * [Migrate WordPress files](#mile42)
     * [QA online site](#mile43)

+We will also have milestones to complete just like lab exercises.

 ## <a name="mile1"></a> Milestone 1: Set up your WordPress locally
 The WordPress.org website has [detailed instructions](https://codex.wordpress.org/Installing_WordPress) on how to install WordPress and run it locally.
 However, the guide is too long and has information that you do really need to know.